Everest Base Camp Trek

 Highlights of 14 Days Everest Base Camp Trek

-- Sagarmatha National Park is a UNESCO World Heritage Site, this park is rich in unique flora and fauna adapted to high altitudes.
+• Sagarmatha National Park is a UNESCO World Heritage Site.
+It is rich in unique flora and fauna adapted to high altitudes.
 Look out for the Himalayan tahr and the elusive snow leopard.

 14 Days Everest Base Camp Trek Overview